golde-dev/golde/docs/Config and state mangment.md

 ## General structure

-- Each resource will have implicit or explicit `branch` ownership
+- Each resource will have implicit or explicit `branch` ownership.
+If branch is not configured we will implicitly set branch to the main branch or to current branch if branch pattern is used.

 - Each resource can also have `branchPattern` which will be used to match multiple branches.
+Once branch is matched it would create new resource for that branch.

 - State is partitioned by branch name.
+Each git branch have its own state.
+This could be represented as file or database row.

-- Changes to state are locked to the branch.
+- When executing changes branch is locked for writes.
+Dependencies on other branches state will lock these branches as well.

 Given config like this: